Rozapz/Ottawa-Rental-Market-/README.md

 3)	Compare the rent growth to the Consumer Price Index (CPI) Consumer Price Index was obtained from this website:   https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1810000501 Full data was imported and compared to our data.
-The base year was 2002 so had to bring 2002 to 2022 data for this analysis on both datasets.
+The base year was 2002 so we had to bring 2002 to 2022 data for this analysis on both datasets.

  ![Image](Data/CPI_canada.png)